Wellbeing & Safety

 One of the most common causes of stress will be your studies; for first years, who have often done extremely well at school, the less structured and more competitive nature of university can be daunting.
 Our academic team, headed by the Dean and Academic Director, can help, as can the academic and residential tutors.
 We can also help you apply for special consideration from the university.

 For matters that are more serious, you will see from corridor posters that there are several ways to get help.
-You can book appointments with our in-house Counsellor, who is here 3 days a week, and you can also access the Counselling services at each of the universities.
+You can book appointments with our in-house Counsellor and you can also access the Counselling services at each of the universities.
 We also have a link with a nearby external counselling service and can refer you on to their experts.

 A Safe and Respectful Community